-Figure 11: Example process of involvement of the board of directors and the audit committee in corporate disclosure (in a company whose fiscal year ends on March 31)
+Figure 13 Example process of involvement of the board of directors and the audit committee in corporate disclosure (in a company whose fiscal year ends on March 31)

-January February March April May Planning meeting of contributors (1) • Agree responsibilities, process and governance, as well as the overall structure for the report. • Decide the structure and process to assess whether the report is fair, balanced and understandable.
-Contributors draft templates for their roles and areas of responsibility.
-Draft the structure of the report.
-Clarify linkages between component elements in the draft.
+January February March April May Planning meeting of contributors (1) Contributors draft templates for their roles and areas of The disclosure committee approves the nmittee presented to the audit committee for initial comment on key messages, npliance of the The audit committee assesses the report on behalf of the board of directors as to whether it is comprehensive, fair and balanced.
+Agree responsibilities, responsibility. overall structure and technical compliance of the report. process and governance, as Draft the structure of the report. well as the overall structure for the report.
+Clarify linkages between component The remuneration committee reviews the remuneration report.
+Decide the structure and elements in the draft.
 Auditors review the structure of the report and provide comments.
-The disclosure committee approves the overall structure and technical compliance of the report.
-Draft report presented to the audit committee for initial comment on key messages, themes and overall balance.
-Report sections updated based on year-end results.
-Review the consistency with other disclosure media.
-The audit committee assesses the report on behalf of the board of directors as to whether it is comprehensive, fair and balanced.
-The remuneration committee reviews the remuneration report.
-The Chairpersons of the audit, remuneration and nomination committees compose introductions to their reports.
+The Chairpersons of process to assess whether the report is fair, balanced and understandable. the audit, remuneration and nomination committees compose introductions to their reports.
 Final report presented to the board of directors, audit committee and remuneration committee for approval.

-Prepared by changing the fiscal year-end of the timetable to March 31 from that suggested in Appendix 1 of Deloitte's Annual Report Insights 2019.
+Prepared by changing the fiscal year-end of the timetable to March 31 from what suggested in Appendix 1 of Deloitte's Annual Report Insights 2019.

-- (1) The suggested agenda for annual report planning meeting are as follows: - Consider how to ensure that all elements of the entity's annual report meet the regulatory requirements and effectively convey strategically important information to shareholders. - Agree the key message and themes that will flow through the report and get the board of directors and the audit committee buy in. - Discuss and agree how materiality will be applied to the annual report as a whole. - · Agree how to avoid the "silo effect."
+$(1) \ \ The suggested agenda for annual report planning meeting are as follows:$

+- Consider how to ensure that all elements of the entity's annual report meet the regulatory requirements and effectively convey strategically important information to shareholders. - $\cdot \, \text{Agree the key messages and themes that will flow through the report and get the board of directors and the audit committee buy in.} \,$ - $\bullet \ \, \text{Discuss and agree how materiality will be applied to the annual report as a whole.}$ - Agree how to avoid the "silo effect" .